rdzman/test/CONTRIBUTING.md

 This repository is for the MATPOWER core distribution organized in the following directories:
 - `data` - MATPOWER case files
-- `docs` - PDF versions of the User's Manual and other documentation
+- `docs` - PDF version of User's Manuals and other documentation
-- `lib` - the software that implements MATPOWER's core functions
+- `lib` - software that implements MATPOWER's core functions
 - `mips` - [MIPS][1] subrepository, with code in it's own `lib` subdirectory
 - `most` - [MOST][2] subrepository, with code in it's own `lib` subdirectory
 - `mptest` - [MP-Test][3] subrepository, with code in it's own `lib` subdirectory

-Each of the subrepositories has its own master repository for tracking its development and issues.
-These subrepositories are included in the core MATPOWER repository using [`git subrepo`][4].
+The subrepositories are included in the core MATPOWER repository using [`git subrepo`][4].
+This means these sub-projects have their own repositories to host their respective code development and issue tracking, but they do not need any special treatment when working with the MATPOWER repository.
+In this context they are just like any other files.

 Mailing Lists